godotengine/godot-docs/development/file_formats/tscn.rst

 The Scene Tree
 --------------

-The scene tree is made up of ... nodes!
+The scene tree is made up of... nodes!
 The heading of each node consists of it's name, parent and (most of the time) a type.
 For example :code:`[node type="Camera" name="PlayerCamera" parent="Player/Head"]`